 Nowadays, playing Beer Pong is easier because players no longer use a tennis bat or paddle.
 The unofficial rules of Beer Pong are informal.

 There is no official body or organisation overseeing its regulation.
-Even so, official rules govern The World Series of Beer Pong (WSOBP) championship.
+Even so, official rules govern The World Series of Beer Pong (WSOBP Rules) championship.

 It's a fun and lively drinking game requiring some luck and a surprising amount of skill.
 But, the game usually involves the drinking of alcohol.
 Players should only play Beer Pong games with alcohol if they meet the legal drinking age requirements.